lennax/random/EnvVar.md

 1. Get Python

     1. Download the windows binary of Python 2.7.2.

+        "Python 2.7.2 Windows Installer (Windows Binary -- does not include source)"

     2. Install the windows binary of Python.

-    3. Note where Python is (probably C:\Python27)
+    3. Note where Python is (probably `C:\Python27`)

 2. Tell your computer where Python is

-    1. Right click on My Computer and go to Properties or whatever
+    1. Right click on My Computer and go to Properties

     2. Click the Advanced tab, click the Environment Variables button

-    3. Below the System variables box, click "New"
+    3. Below the System variables box, click New

         Variable name: `PYTHON_HOME`